BonHowi/discordPogmareBot/README.md

 * Displaying leaderboards
 * Requesting roles
 * Updating config file
-* Interacting with server database
+* Interacting with server's MySQL database
 * Slash commands
     * _Will be listed soon™_
+* And a lot of more smaller functionalities